Our SENCO is Mr Porter.

 - Children with Social or Emotional difficulties such as ADHD

-- Children affected by Trauma or Attachments disorders
+- Children affected by Trauma or Attachment disorders

 Comprehensive policies and procedures are in place to support and protect children in school.
 These can be found on the school web site.
 All polices are available to parents and carers by request.